Hydration is key to preventing UTIs—one of the many reasons to stay well-hydrated

 Let’s hear it for water.
-The best way to prevent UTIs.
 The element responsible for so much beauty in this world.
 The search term that has remained more popular on google search than “Donald Trump” “Beyonce” and “guitar for beginners” combined since the beginning of the internet.

 Despite its wild popularity, research suggests that nearly 75% of people in the United States are living in a state of chronic dehydration.

 Why is that a problem?
 Why should you care about staying hydration?

 1) Help your brain help itself: Dehydration can negatively affect our cognitive performance and lead to a loss in concentration.
 Our brains are about 75% water, and when our brain is functioning on a full reserve we can optimize our focus, clarity, and creativity.
 Water also delivers nutrients to our brains and helps remove toxins.
 Staying hydration enables an effective exchange of nutrients and toxin removal.